KumarAmitt/poemency/README.md

 - Navigate to the directory `poemency` in your File Explorer.

 - Run `npm install` to install dependencies.
+- Run`git checkout poetry` to switch to the feature branch.
 - Run `npm start` to run the app in browser.
 Recommended: Chrome/Firefox

 - If you wish to play around the codes, navigate to this Repository in the Text Editor of your choice.